-Find Peaceful Living in Belize
+Find Peaceful Living in Belize – Where To Live

 Belize is home to thousands of expats, each living a life they might have only dreamed about, had they not discovered this Caribbean paradise.
-When deciding where to live in Belize there are a variety of lifestyle options throughout Belize’s 6 districts, there is spot suitable for just about everyone.
+When deciding where to live in Belize there are a variety of lifestyle options throughout Belize’s 6 districts.
+There is spot suitable for just about everyone.
 Belize’s 6 Districts include; Corozal, Orange Walk, Belize, Cayo, Stann Creek, and Toledo.
 Among the most popular locations are the islands of Ambergris Caye and Caye Caulker; the Cayo distict; the Corozal region in Northern Belize; and the Palencia peninsula.

 Ambergris Caye is the largest and most popular island destination in Belize.
 Residents and expats living on the island enjoy the warm Caribbean Sea and its calm clear waters.
-There are always an abundance of people out walking along the beach and biking through San Pedro Town.
+There are always people out strolling along the beach and biking through San Pedro Town.
 Trade in your car, because you’ll only need a golf cart here (and you might want a boat, too).
 You can walk the beach as you would a street.
 Stretching both north and south from town, it becomes more private (and quiet).
 Areas are reached by golf-cart path, or the Island Ferry has its multiple daily runs to transport passengers to and from town.

 The largest settlement on Ambergris Caye is San Pedro Town.
 Here you will find an assorted mix of restaurants, bars, cafés, and live music venues.
 There are a number of small village communities and resorts scattered throughout the island.
 Although popular with tourists and expats, Ambergris Caye has managed to preserve the laidback Belizean feel which is such a big part of its charm.

 Go Slow… This is the sign you will see everywhere on Belize’s second most popular island.
 It is an instruction to be heeded by vehicles and people alike.
 Living in Belize’s Caye Caulker offers a great escape from the noise and congestion that many have become uncomfortably used to.
 Caye Caulker is about 30 minutes by boat from Belize City and also 30 minutes by boat to San Pedro Town on Ambergris Caye.